ardilamorin/ardilamorin.github.io/_posts/2021-04-01-design-leadership-resolutions.md

 ## 01 Think Big and act Lean

-One effective thing you can do as a “lead” is set big ambitious goals, but in order to keep everyone engaged on the goal you also have to show progress and keep momentum.
-Break those big goals into smaller short-term milestones that allow you to see the steps you are taking towards the big picture, and keep track of progress, celebrating small victories.
+One effective thing you can do as a “lead” is set big ambitious goals.
+But in order to keep everyone engaged on the goal you also have to show progress and keep momentum.
+Break those big goals into smaller short-term milestones that allow you to see the steps you are taking towards the big picture, keep track of progress, celebrating small victories.

 ## 02 Distrust the process